jamesthesnake/PumasDocs.jl/docs/src/tutorials/introduction.md

 ## Using the Model Macro

 First we define the model.
-The simplist way to do is via the `@model` DSL.
+The simplest way to do is via the `@model` DSL.
 Inside of this block we have a few subsections.
 The first of which is `@param`.
 In here we define what kind of parameters we have.
 For this model we will define a vector parameter `θ` of size 12: